 The Myth of Underprovision

-That inversion is worth dwelling on, because it is not an isolated embarrassment.
-It is the shape of the entire argument.
-Of the standard indictments of markets I answer in Capitalism on Trial, the public-goods charge is the one wearing the most impressive technical dress, and so it deserves the fullest reply: the underprovision claim is not a discovery about the world.
+That inversion is not an isolated embarrassment; it is the shape of the entire argument.
+Of the standard indictments of markets I answer in Capitalism on Trial, the public-goods charge has the most elaborate technical case and therefore warrants the fullest reply: the underprovision claim is not a discovery about the world.
 It is a model output whose assumptions contain its conclusion, and both history and technology testify against it.

 A Model, Not a Finding